cuvva/terms/cookies.md

 **What are cookies?**

-Cookies are small data files that many internet sites download to a user’s device.
+Cookies are small data files that many internet sites download to a user's device.

 Some last for the duration of your visit, and expire when you close the website.
 Others remember when you return to the website, and last longer.